 When people hear the word "radioactive," they often think of nuclear explosions or science fiction mutations.
 But radioactivity—especially in the case of tritium—is much more common and helpful than many realize.
 In fact, tritium is used safely in medical imaging, scientific research, and one important area you see every day: emergency exit signage.

 Next time you’re in a movie theater, retail store, school hallway, or stadium and look up near an exit, take a closer look at the EXIT sign.
-If the letters glow steadily without flickering or dimming—and there are no wires or batteries—it’s likely a Green Tritium Exit Sign.
+If the letters glow steadily without flickering or dimming—and there are no wires or batteries—it’s likely a Green Tritium Exit Sign, part of a class of UL-924 Tritium Exit Signs.

 What Is a Tritium Exit Sign?

-Tritium exit signs, also called self-luminous exit signs, contain small amounts of tritium gas—an isotope of hydrogen—sealed inside phosphor-coated glass tubes.
+Tritium exit signs, also called non electric tritium exit signs, contain small amounts of tritium gas—an isotope of hydrogen—sealed inside phosphor-coated glass tubes.
 As the gas decays naturally, it emits low-energy beta radiation, which causes the phosphor to glow.
 The result: a bright, always-on sign that requires no electricity, batteries, or maintenance.

 Because the radiation is so low-energy, these signs are completely safe under normal use as long as the tubes remain intact and sealed.
-They're approved by the U.S. Nuclear Regulatory Commission (NRC) and have been used safely in thousands of commercial and industrial facilities.
+They're approved by the U.S. Nuclear Regulatory Commission (NRC) and have been used safely in thousands of commercial and industrial facilities as nuclear tritium exit signs.

 Do Tritium Exit Signs Expire?